stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Layout Writer

-A second new component generates the source code for the structure layout:
+A second new component builds the source code for the generated structure layout:

 ```java
 var writer = new LayoutWriter();